HannesOberreiter/gbif-extinct/README.md

 - We do not filter for data quality, and the data might contain errors, misidentifications, and outdated records.
 - We do not filter for data providers.
 Some data providers do upload unverified data (one example we found following dataset [gbif.org/dataset/6ac3f774-d9fb-4796-b3e9-92bf6c81c084](https://www.gbif.org/dataset/6ac3f774-d9fb-4796-b3e9-92bf6c81c084)).
-- We use "Preserved Specimen" as the event date can be the collection date but this assumption is not always true.
-The event date is sometimes the collection date.
+- We use "Preserved Specimen" as the event date can be the observation date but this assumption is not always true.
+The event date is sometimes the collection date of relict fragments.
 Even more problematic if fossils are marked as "Preserved Specimen" as example *Ursus spelaeus* [gbif.org/occurrence/3415351511](https://www.gbif.org/occurrence/3415351511).

 #### Completeness

 - We don't do an exhaustive search for all taxa and only use the backbone taxonomy from GBIF.
-The backbone taxonomy is a consensus taxonomy and might not be up to date with the latest taxonomic changes.
+The backbone taxonomy is a consensus taxonomy and might not be up to date with the latest taxonomic changes and we do not update frequently the backbone on our side.
 - To reduce query time and load on the gbif API, we take some shortcuts when searching for taxa/countries see function `getCountries` [https://github.com/HannesOberreiter/gbif-extinct/blob/main/pkg/gbif/gbif.go](https://github.com/HannesOberreiter/gbif-extinct/blob/main/pkg/gbif/gbif.go).
 - Fetching of new data happens at random with a cron job, therefore the data you see on gbif extinct could be outdated by over a year.